cal-itp/data-analyses/.github/ISSUE_TEMPLATE/data-office-hours.md

+---
+name: Data Office Hour Question
+about: Post a question about data wrangling or the data you're working with.
+title: 'Data Office Hour Question : [description]'
+labels: ["data"]
+assignees: ''
+---
 **What type of question do you have?**
 Select from the below and be sure to affix the appropriate label to this issue.
 - [ ] Data:  General Transit Feed Specification